NationalLibraryOfNorway/digitalpreservation-blog.nb.no/content/blog/2024-02-XX-ip-ie-representation/index.md

 The reason for wanting to use the carrier, is because it represents an actual tangible object, and, as such, it is a _persistent_ Intellectual entity in our asset management systems.

 In an analog context the carrier refers to a single book, a single paper photo, or a single film reel.
 In a digital context the carrier concept refers to a digital objects.
-It can refer to both _simple digital objects_ (discrete individual files), as well as _complex digital objects_[^2](groups of files).
+It can refer to both _simple digital objects_ (discrete individual files), as well as _complex digital objects_[^4](groups of files).
 For a digital book it tends to refers to the whole "book" (a PDF, or a sequence of images per page, etc), for digital photos it tends to refer to a single TIFF, and for a film scan it refers to a single DPX _sequence_.

+[^4]: Higgins, S. (2008). *The DCC Curation Lifecycle Model*.
+In International Journal of Digital Curation (Vol. 3, Issue 1, pp. 134–140).
+Edinburgh University Library.
+[The DCC Curation Lifecycle Model](https://doi.org/10.2218/ijdc.v3i1.48)

-We can try to simplify it even further, some package owners[^3] will not operate with a complex Asset Management System, and will thus not operate with a size easily recognisable as a carrier entity.
+We can try to simplify it even further, some package owners[^4] will not operate with a complex Asset Management System, and will thus not operate with a size easily recognisable as a carrier entity.
 However, every preservation package needs a unique identifier to function as key between the environments outside digital preservation and the package.
 We could adopt the carrier concept in a quite abstract sense here, to mean the size referred to using such an identifier key.
 In our asset management systems that identifier is typically the unique carrier ID (usually a URN).

+[^4]: The environment delivering SIPs and owning their content

 Again, the scope of carriers can vary, its size is defined by what is a practical level of description in a given asset management system.
 If it makes sense to describe multiple individual objects as one carrier, you can do that (with all pros/cons that follow). _The carrier scope definition is the responsibility of the package owner._ In the digital preservation environment a SIP will be accepted regardless of its complexity or lack thereof.

 ## Representation and carrier
 Operating with the carrier as our IE, the _representation_ is then what is needed to render the _whole_ of the carrier.

 It is important to keep in mind _what kind_ or _which_ carrier we want to use as IE to define package scope.
 We are talking about a digital carrier that describe the digital object (simple or complex) that is contained in the preservation package.